dotandimet/Allenby/talks/evogit.md

 - In git, you can maintain multiple distinct branches in your local repository.
 - You can create, delete and merge different branches.
 - You can push a branch to the server (or pull a specific branch from it).
+- The default branch in git is called **master** (unless you want something different).

 ---

 # Working with branches

+Create new branch xxx and switch to it

+    git checkout -b xxx

+Show existing branches (current one will be highlighted)

     git branch --list

-Show existing branches (current one will be highlighted)

-    git checkout -b xxx

-Create new branch xxx and switch to it
+Merge branch1 into current branch

     git merge branch1

-Merge branch1 into current branch

 ---